 Some of the challenges of Machine Learning implementations are listed here and should be kept in mind while designing the solution.

-- Selection of the right set of data: As they say – Garbage in will produce Garbage out, which is very well suited for the range of data set for machine learning.
-The quality, amount, preparation, and selection of data are critical to the success of a machine learning solution.
+As they say – Garbage in will produce Garbage out, which is very well suited for the range of data set for machine learning.
+The quality, amount, preparation, and selection of data are critical to the success of a machine deep learning solution.
 Data selection may be impacted by Bias.
 It is important to avoid selection bias and select the data which is entirely representative of the cases.

 There are a lot of other challenges.
 Managing model versions, managing data versions, reproducing the models, etc. Good ML skills are in scarcity, and if there are frequent changes in the teams working on complex implementation, numerous personnel changes can be a nightmare.
 Machine learning process is a constantly evolving process – systems and their features are changing at regular intervals which need to be incorporated in the machine-learning setup.
 When there is a time to tweak the systems, teams often find that earlier model, features, and datasets were not documented appropriately.
 The team which implemented the system moved on.
 In the absence of key personnel and the documentation, it becomes a nightmare for the current team to maintain the system.